08Aristodemus24/auto-job-app-sender/readme.md

 This automated job application sender will consist of about three phases: sending automated cover letters and cvs/resumes to recruiter and HR emails, sending follow up letters about the applied position to the company after sending the cover letters and cvs/resumes to said companies through each recruiter and HRs emails, and lastly would be sending an "ask the recruiter" letter for inquiries if a certain role/position is available to the company.

 Some ideas also that I can also implement will be to automate the manual process of filling up online forms on LinkedIn, Glassdoor, Indeed, Kalibrr, Jobyoda, Jobstreet, Foundit, and Company Websites.

+# Problems:
+1. for some reason long hyphen character in cover letter when read and then decoded gives error `UnicodeDecodeError: 'ascii' codec can't decode byte 0xe2 in position 2036: ordinal not in range(128)`.
+Solution was to replace it with a tilde `~` character.